kongware/ftor/README.md

 ap(toStr) (2); // throws
 ap(add) (2); // throws
 ```
-ftor always attempts to eagerly throw type errors.
-Instead of waiting which type `toStr` and `add` will eventually return, ftor statically checks the function argument's parameters and may terminate the program prematurely:
+ftor always attempts to eagerly catch type errors and consequently checks the type of function arguments at the time of passing them to higher order functions, instead of waiting until they are finally called:

 ```Javascript
 ap(toStr); // throws